Prospects for cosmological constraints using gravitational wave memory

 \section{Formulation of gravitational memory in \emph{LRS-II} spacetime}

-In this section we formulate the master equation to obtain GW memory in the \emph{LRS-II} spacetime using the evolution, propagation and constraint equations of electric $\E,\, \E_{a},\, \E_{ab}$ and magnetic parts $\B,\, \B_{a},\, \B_{ab}$ of Weyl curvature tensor.
+As mentioned earlier, the GW burst perturbs the LRS-II spacetime; hence, the final spacetime is no longer LRS-II.
+Next, we formulate the master equation to obtain GW memory in the \emph{LRS-II} spacetime using the evolution, propagation, and constraint equations of electric $\overline{\E},\, \E_{a},\, \E_{ab}$ and magnetic parts $\B,\, \B_{a},\, \B_{ab}$ of Weyl curvature tensor.
 Here, we use the equations derived in Ref.~\cite{clarksonlrs} considering terms till first order w.r.t. the quantities listed in $\mathcal{D}_{\rm n}$.
-We assume that the \emph{LRS-II} background contains only the energy density and pressure in the energy-momentum tensor that is a function of time along.
+We assume that the \emph{LRS-II} background contains only the energy density and pressure in the energy-momentum tensor that is a function of time, measured along $u^a$.
 We ignore the anisotropic stress and heat flux.
-The propagation equations for $\E, \, \B$ are:
+The propagation equations for $\overline{\E}, \, \B$ are: